maubanel/UE4-Level-Design-Flipper/README.md

-# UE4 ADD TITLE HERE
+# UE4 Level Design

 <!-- OVERVIEW -->
-## Overview
+## Level Design: Flipper

-ADD OVERVIEW HERE
+Let's add a flipper to our scene, which will rotate 180 degrees only when the player jumps.

 * Tested on UE4 4.26